Show hiring managers you have the knowledge to succeed

 As with much of resume writing, the content and format of your resume Education section is fluid and will depend on where you are in your career.
 Still, it's important that you get it right to prove you're qualified for the job you want.

-It sounds simple – you list the degrees you've obtained and the schools where you got them.
+It sounds simple initially – when listing education on your resume, you just add the degrees you've obtained and the schools where you got them.

 Here are some other things to consider when writing the Education section of your resume:

-• Does your education section go at the top or bottom of your resume?
+• Should your education section go at the top or bottom of your resume?

-• Do you include a degree if you're still working on it?
+• Can you include a degree if you're still working on it?

-• Does high school belong on my resume?
+• Does high school belong on a resume?

 1. Degree earned